intel-agency/DotnetAgents/DotnetAgents/docs/ARCHITECTURE_DOCUMENTATION.md

 7. **State persists between steps.** `RedisAgentStateManager` saves the conversation history after each iteration to support resilience.
 8. **Completion recorded.** After execution, the worker marks the task `Completed`, persists results, and clears transient Redis state.
 9. **User polls for results.** Until SignalR is added, users periodically call `GET /api/tasks/{id}` to read the latest status and (future) result payload.

+#### Additional Operational Insights

+- **Concurrency model:** The worker handles one task per iteration of its loop, but the architecture supports horizontal scaling by running multiple worker instances under Aspire.
+Optimistic concurrency in PostgreSQL prevents two workers from picking the same task simultaneously.
+- **Failure handling:** Exceptions thrown by the agent bubble back to `AgentWorkerService`, which logs the error, marks the task `Failed`, and leaves the task record intact for diagnostics.
+Because Redis conversation history is only cleared after a clean exit, operators can inspect transcripts following a crash.
+- **Tool extensibility:** Tools are registered through dependency injection.
+Implementing a new `ITool` (for example, a GitHub integration) and registering it with the service collection automatically makes it available to the agent in the next Think→Act iteration.

 ### Current Polling Behavior